Federal Grants, Loans, and Work-Study

 Veterans Benefits

 Veterans who wish to receive educational benefits must apply for benefits by completing the Veterans Online Application at benefits.va.gov.
 The Certificate of Eligibility must be submitted to the School Certifying Official (SCO) no later than 30 days before the start of class.
-Each student is required to submit a new Certification Request to the SCO each semester at least one week prior to the start of classes.
-The Certification Requests are available through Carolina University’s School Certifying Official, Registrar’s Office, or Scholarship Portal.
-The School Certifying Office will compile the certification to the VA in conjunction with the following supporting documents:
+CU’s SCO will certify VA education benefits for each semester of enrollment based on the submitted COE information.
+If there is a change in benefit eligibility, a new COE should be submitted to the SCO.

 Verification Policy